Introduction to Transaction Upload

 Dependency

-Customers must use our Account Information Service as basis for all our data driven products to access all API features, which is limiting their choice of data providers for the Connectivity space.
+Customers must use our Account Information Service as the basis for all our data-driven products to access all API features, which limits their choice of data providers for the connectivity space.

 Example:

-If a customer is searching for an Account Information Provider, that has a wide coverage of connectivity e.g. Yapily, but also provides great data enrichment services such as Qwist does, customers have to decide which provider to use: Yapily has no data enrichment, Qwist has maybe less connectivity coverage.
-So the customer has to take a lose-lose decision.
+If a customer is searching for an Account Information Provider that has wide connectivity coverage, e.g. Yapily, but also provides strong data enrichment services such as Qwist, the customer has to decide which provider to use: Yapily has no data enrichment, while Qwist may have less connectivity coverage.
+So the customer has to make a lose-lose decision.

 Lack of Flexibility